 Develop a general public information approach so that everyone can make a more effective contribution to civil protection.

-These exercises, which are the subject of an annual interministerial circular, involve the licensee, the ministries, the offices of the prefect and services of the departments, ASN, ASND, IRSN and Météo-France.
+These exercises, which are the subject of an annual interministerial circular, involve the licensee, the ministries, the offices of the prefect and services of the departments, ASN, ASND (Defense nuclear regulator), IRSN and Me o-France.
 They aim to test the effectiveness of the provisions made for assessing the situation, bringing the installation or the package to a safe condition, taking appropriate measures to protect the general public and ensuring satisfactory communication with the media and the populations concerned.
-At the same time, the exercises are a means of testing the arrangements for alerting the national and international organizations.
+At the same time, the exercises are a mean for testing the arrangements for alerting the national and international organizations.

 The performance of a national nuclear and radiological emergency exercise, at maximum intervals of five years on the nuclear sites covered by a PPI, would seem to be a fair compromise between the training of individuals and the time needed to effect changes to organizations.